-Your deduction for the decline in value of a boat that you use or hold may be reduced if the total of the amounts that you could otherwise deduct in respect of the use or holding of the boat exceeds your assessable income from using or holding the boat.
-The total amount of the deductions is reduced by the amount of the excess.
+The total amount you can claim as a deduction for the decline in value of a boat that you use or hold cannot exceed your assessable income from using or holding that boat in 2016-17.
+If the total amount of your deduction exceeds the relevant assessable income, we reduce the deduction by the amount of the excess.